ONNX to Burn: Development Guide

 If your operation takes inputs from constant nodes (such as weights in Conv1d, shape tensors in

-Reshape, etc.), you need to add your operation's NodeType
+Reshape, etc.), you need to add your operation's NodeType to the LIFT_CONSTANTS_FOR_NODE_TYPES

-array in crates/onnx-ir/src/from_onnx.rs
+array in crates/onnx-ir/src/from_onnx.rs.

 #![allow(unused)] fn main() { const LIFT_CONSTANTS_FOR_NODE_TYPES: [NodeType; 16] = [ NodeType::BatchNormalization, // other operations...
 NodeType::Squeeze, NodeType::Unsqueeze, // Add your operation here if it needs constants to be processed ]; }